JENNIFERL4209/mysql-independent-study/entries/entry-2.md

 ### Takeaways
 1. Creating a __tentative schedule__ for myself is important.
-Not only do things happen out of control, study plans can also be.
+Not only do things happen out of control, but study plans can also be.
 Originally, I planned on reading sections 1-5 for this week, but I caught a cold last weekend...
 I was feeling crappy the whole entire week until this weekend.
 Therefore, I shorten my plans to sections 1-4 1/2 to avoid overload. __Making myself feel better is more important, or else no learning can even be done.__
 2. __Don't copy others' blog just because mine is different.__ Learning MySQL made me realize that there isn't really a lot of code-along activities.
 Mostly, it's about knowing the syntax and whether you can utilize the syntax to create a database.
 I think I should stop putting pressure on myself if my blog entry is different than others. __It's okay to be different.__

 ### Resources